The cozy little cafe at the edge of time

 The total universe mass, anti-mass, radiation, anti-radiation, etc (total ABSOLUTE energy and anti-energy) is continuously increasing.

-At proper pressures the atomic distances are short enough to trigger a runaway energy transfer from the underlying aetheric substrate, thus pouring fresh energy at the core of said supernovae event and causing the Universe to be an open system where new fresh energy is added during said cosmic events.
+At proper pressures the atomic distances are short enough to trigger a runaway energy transfer from the underlying aetheric substrate, thus pouring fresh energy at the core of said supernovae event and causing the Universe to be an open system where new fresh energy is added during said cosmic events or even during plain nuclear fusion at the rate of 0.784 MeV for every neutron generated in a star.

-Every time one such explosion happens, whether in a galaxy made of matter and anti-matter, energy (or anti energy) is leaked into existence within the otherwise isolated universe.
+Every time one such explosion happens, whether in a galaxy made of matter and anti-matter, energy (or negative energy) is leaked into existence within the otherwise isolated universe.

 This relentless net energy balance causes a constant addition of energy (mass) into existence through these galactic phenomena, and because of the matter/antimatter gravitational equilibrium described above we have the picture of a universe constantly expanding its radius of existence, its total quantity of planets, galaxies, life, etc.